-Train derails in Taiwan, many feared dead
+Train derails in Taiwan, with at least four dead and many injured

-A train derailed in a tunnel in eastern Taiwan on Friday, with at least four people feared dead and more than 20 injured, as rescuers struggled to reach crushed carriages, the fire department said.
+A train derailed in a tunnel in eastern Taiwan on Friday, killing at least four people and injuring many more, according to local officials.

 The train, traveling to Taitung, came off the rails in a tunnel just north of Hualien causing some carriages to hit the wall of the tunnel, the fire department said in a statement.

-The train was carrying around 350 people, and rescue efforts are ongoing, the department said.
+The train was carrying about 350 passengers in eight carriages, according to Taiwan's official news agency, Central News Agency (CNA).

-Between 80 to 100 people have been evacuated from the first four carriages of the train, while carriages five to eight have "deformed" and are hard to gain access to, it added.
+60 people have been safely evacuated from the first three cars of the train and 27 have been sent to the hospital for treatment, CNA reported.

-"Is everyone out in carriage four?" a lady is heard shouting from inside the tunnel, in images provided by the fire department.
+"Is everyone out in carriage four?" a woman is heard shouting from inside the tunnel, in images provided by the fire department.

+CNA said a truck that was "not parked properly" was suspected of sliding into the path of the train.
+The fire department showed a picture of what appeared to be the truck's wreckage lying next to part of the derailed train.

+Images of the crash scene show carriages inside the tunnel crumbled and ripped apart from the impact, passengers gathering suitcases and bags in a tilted, derailed carriage and others walking along the tracks littered with wreckage.

 The accident occurred at the start of a long weekend for the traditional Tomb Sweeping Day hospital.